10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Consider using recovery tools like massage guns or foam rollers

-Additionally, pay attention to your body and respect any signs of fatigue or discomfort.
-Don’t push through pain, as this can lead to more severe injuries.
+On top of that, listen to your body and respect any signs of fatigue or discomfort.
+Don’t push through pain, since doing so can lead to more severe injuries.

 6. Manage Your Pitch Count and Rest Periods

 Overuse is a common cause of shoulder injuries in baseball pitchers.
-To prevent this, it’s essential to manage your pitch count and ensure adequate rest between outings.
+To head this off, it’s essential to manage your pitch count and make sure you get enough rest between outings.
 Follow these guidelines:

 • Adhere to age-appropriate pitch count limits